adiati98/adiati98/README.md

 :sparkles: When I'm not coding, you'll find me enjoying precious moments with my daughter, capturing memories with my DSLR camera, getting creative with bullet/scrap journaling, or simply relaxing with a good movie.

-☕ I'm obsessed with **ICED** (Caramel Macchiato) Latte!
-Whether the sun is shining or snow is falling, I can't resist the deliciousness of that drink.
+☕ I'm obsessed with **ICED** coffee!
 It's my go-to beverage for all seasons!

-🤓 I'm totally a lifelong learner.
-Problem-solving gets me all pumped up, and when I crack a solution, you might just catch me doing a little happy dance! :penguin:

 ## Let's connect! 👇🏼